 Admire breathtaking coastal views along the Haeundae Blue Line Park, Busan’s latest sensation

-Have you seen these mini, retro-looking sky capsule appearing on your social media feed?
-Among Busan’s newest addition is this iconic Haeundae Blue Link Park, a picturesque eco attraction that has breathed new life to the abandoned coastal railway.
+Have you seen these mini, retro-looking sky capsules appearing on your social media feed?
+Among Busan’s newest additions is this iconic Haeundae Blue Link Park, a picturesque eco attraction that has breathed new life to the abandoned coastal railway.
 Hop aboard the colourful sky trains that are taking social media by storm, take a leisure ride on the beach train or stroll along the waterfront.
-Endless adventures awaits!
+Endless adventures await!

 Tickets to the four-seater sky capsules sell out fast, especially during sunset and it’s no wonder why.
-With a 30-minute non-stop, one-way ride on a 10-metre elevated railway, you will be treated to stunning views and picture-perfect moments.
-The best part is that each of these private cabins can accommodate up to four passengers, so you can share the experience with your loved ones, or enjoy a solo adventure all by yourself at a ticketing cost for two pax.
+With a 30min-long non-stop, one-way ride on a 10m-high elevated railway, you will be treated to stunning views and picture-perfect moments.
+The best part is that each of these private cabins can accommodate up to four passengers, so you can share the experience with your loved ones, or enjoy a solo adventure all by yourself at a ticket cost for two pax.